jaydennleemc/WhatsApp-APIs/README.md

 # WhatsApp API Server

 Welcome to the WhatsApp API Server, a lightweight and efficient server application built with Node.js and Express.js.
-This server provides a simple interface to interact with WhatsApp services through a set of RESTful APIs using the latest whatsapp-web.js library (v1.34.1).
+This server provides a simple interface to interact with WhatsApp services through a set of RESTful APIs using the latest whatsapp-web.js library.

 ## Features